fatihsrm/fatihsrm/README.md

 ### Hi there i am  software developer student👋
-I have 6 months to learn most of things about coding
+I am very willing to develop software.
+Coding is new world for me.
+I have 6 months to learn a lot of things about development process

 **fatihsrm/fatihsrm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.